wasinger/jsonrpc-bundle/Resources/doc/index.rst

     {"jsonrpc":"2.0","result":"Hello Joe!","id":"foo"}

-There are also unit tests you can run using phpunit.
+There are also unit tests for phpunit.
+Just install the required dependencies using ``composer install`` and run ``phpunit`` in the root directory of the project.

 © 2014 Christoph Singer, Web-Agentur 72.
 Licensed under the MIT license.